dhms013/dhmsDots/README.md

 ### 1. Install your distro + Hyprland

+1. Option 1
 Use archinstall (or follow [arch wiki](https://wiki.archlinux.org/title/Installation_guide)) and keep it minimal.

+2. Option 2
+Install any distro/OS that you like (Of course you can't use the Makefile if you did)
 ---

 ### 2. Clone the repo